 SEO is fundamentally simple if you take the time to understand its purpose.
+It’s not to make YOU money.
+It’s to make an interesting engagement for people on the internet.
+If they are interested, they will engage.

 Search Engine Optimization is not a ‘secret’.
 It’s not a complicated formula.
 It’s simply a euphemism for how valuable your audience views you.
 Sure, your product, services and mission matter, but what are you doing to share your quality with others and how is their experience when you do?
 Search engines can tell how well you’re doing.